raspberrypilearning/naughty-and-nice/en/step_5.md

 ```
 --- /collapse ---

-- In your function, open up the `file` file and load all the data into a list called `old_tweets`
+- In your function, open up the `file` file and load all the data into a list called `old_tweets`.

 --- hints --- --- hint ---
 <video width="560" height="315" controls>
 <source src="images/vid_2.webm" type="video/webm">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video, so try FireFox or Chrome.
 </video>

 --- /hint --- --- /hints ---